Simulation Software for Underground Mining.

 Adapt to Unexpected Events.

 Underground conditions change.
 A ground support delay at one heading changes the sequence.
 An equipment breakdown reshuffles the entire shift.
-Plans that looked solid at 6am can look very different by midday.
+The schedule that looked solid at 6am can look very different by midday.

 Reduce Operational Costs.

-Simulation offers a cost-effective way to stress-test mine designs run the fleet sizing and routing questions before capital is committed — not after.
+Simulation offers a cost-effective way to stress-test mine designs, fleet sizing, and sequencing decisions before capital is committed, not after.

-• Compare scenarios side by side against your actual mine geometry.
+Compare scenarios side by side against your actual mine network.

-• Arrive at the capital or planning decision with the distribution of outcomes in hand.
+Arrive at the planning meeting with a probable distribution of outcomes in hand.

-Agent-based modelling works differently.
-In idoba.sim, every piece of equipment is an independent agent with its own logic, constraints, and decisions.
+Conventional planning tools use fixed rates. idoba.sim runs differently.
+Every truck, loader, and jumbo operates as an independent agent with its own logic, constraints, and priorities.
+Loaders wait when the face isn't ready.
 Trucks queue when the decline is congested.
-Loaders wait when the face isn't ready.
-Shift change effects ripple through the network the way they do on a real mine site.
+Shift change effects ripple through the network the way they do underground.

 SECTION 4